 We went to a really hip, yuppie restaurant that served food such as Tiede wagyu tartare, onsen egg & truffle meringue and Deconstructed smoked pinapple brulee, salted coconut sorbet & chilli lemon nube

 I have to say I was impressed that he picked such a nice place, I was even more impressed that he didn’t pick an Asian restaurant!
-It’s not that I don’t like Asian food but I do find Asian food a little… messy, it’s not date material, all that slurping and slippery chopsticks, the spicy that’s so spicy it makes your eyes water, the food that so weird you have to specify “no offal thanks”.
-Asian food just isn’t sexy and the best Asian food usually isn’t served in the nicest surroundings so, however the food was far too cool and sophisticated for us and it did provide some interesting talking material.
+It’s not that I don’t like Asian food but I do find Asian food a little… messy, it’s not date material, all that slurping and slippery chopsticks, the spicy that’s so spicy it makes your eyes water, the food that is so weird you have to specify “no offal”.
+Asian food just isn’t sexy and the best Asian food usually isn’t served in the nicest surroundings so, however this food was far too cool and sophisticated for us and it did provide some interesting talking material.

 What I found odd was during the tasting of this yuppie food, his face pretty much stayed the same… it was the same way he looked when we met, when we said goodbye and when he took a mouthful of what he described as “a tuna flavoured margarita”

-So even though he called me back and even though he has told me via text that he does like me… The Poker Face is throwing me off big time.
+So even though he called me back and even though he has told me via text that he does like me… The Asian Poker Face is throwing me off big time.

 I’m not in a rush to start another relationship, I’m still trying to get over the last one but it would be nice to know if I’m going to end up being another experiment for this one or if he actually likes me as more than just “That White Girl I’m Dating”.

 I get that it’s uncommon for an Asian guy to kiss a girl on the first few dates because for an Asian guy, a kiss usually signifies the start of a relationship, where as for an Aussie girl a kiss signifies that you like each other and you still aren’t a couple until it’s spoken about but I didn’t even get a kiss hello on the cheek.
-Yes I’m aware this is more a custom for Caucasians then for Asians but if your dating a white girl and you are aware that white people have different behaviours and customs and she leans in to say hi with a kiss on the cheek on a date, then boys… kiss her on the cheek!
-You gotta meet me half way here, I know some Asians find it extremely uncomfortable to kiss hello on the cheek but myself and my friends and I find it extremely uncomfortable not to, it’s weird to us to be introduced to somebody and have that awkward moment where you stand there and stare at each other, shaking hands is way too formal and waving just makes us feel like you’re in a parade or something .
+Yes I’m aware this is more a custom for Caucasians then for Asians but if your dating a white girl and you are aware that white people have different behaviours and she leans in to say hi with a kiss on the cheek on a date, then boys… kiss her on the cheek!
+You gotta meet me half way here, I know some Asians find it extremely uncomfortable to kiss hello on the cheek but myself and my friends and I find it extremely uncomfortable not to, it’s weird for us to be introduced to somebody and have that awkward moment where you stand there and stare at each other, shaking hands is way too formal and waving just makes us feel like you’re in a parade.

-My point is, despite the fact he has said “I like you” and spoiled me rotten with fancy dates and gifts, the fact that I have yet to receive a kiss on the cheek and I never see a smile, just his Poker Face makes me wonder what the hell is going on.
+My point is, despite the fact he has said “I like you” and spoiled me rotten with fancy dates and gifts, the fact that I have yet to receive a kiss on the cheek and I never see a smile, just his Poker Face, makes me wonder what the hell is going on.